 Victims are left facing a very different future, having to make significant changes to the way they live, unable to work while recovering (and possibly permanently in some circumstances), which brings added financial pressure as a consequence of losing a salary.

-A Springfield distracted driving accident lawyer can help you get your life back on track and pursue your compensation for you.
+A Springfield distracted driving crash attorney can help you get your life back on track and pursue your compensation for you.
 While no amount of money can make up for the physical and emotional trauma of being in a severe accident, it can help ease the financial burden, often accompanying such an event.

 Leading Causes of Distracted Driving